alters-mit/magnebot/doc/arm_articulation.md

 - For a complete list of enum values for `TargetOrientation` and `OrientationMode`, read [this](api/target_orientation.md) and [this](api/orientation_mode.md).
 - Both parameters must be `auto` or neither.
 - Both parameters must be `none` or neither.
-- Setting both parameters to `none` will usually make the arm bend in the most "direct" path.
+- Setting both parameters to `none` is *usually* the best solution and will  make the arm bend in the most "direct" path

 ### Setting the `arrived_at` parameter